MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 ### Clusters

 Materialize isolates user workspaces into clusters.
 Each cluster allocates compute resources to process your data.
-When you create a dataflow object like a source or an index, you must specify a cluster or your resource will use the `default` cluster.
+When you create a Materialize object like a source or an index, you must specify a cluster or your resource will use the `default` cluster.

-Clusters rely on cluster replicas to run dataflows.
+Clusters rely on cluster replicas to data computation.
 Without a replica, clusters cannot perform data operations.
 Clusters are similar to a VPC while cluster replicas are similar to compute instances within a VPC.
 The cluster is the architectural foundation that provides operational resources to objects and the